Wondering what to pack for Uluru? I’ve got you covered with this handy packing list that covers all seasons.

 - Bottoms for hiking – shorts, leggings or hiking pants depending on your preference

-- Warm jumper + tracksuit bottoms – essential for the cool winter nights!
+- Warm fleece jumper + tracksuit bottoms – essential for the cool winter nights!

 - Jeans – handy for the nice dinners in winter (see next item)